Big Mishra Pedha

-Big Mishra Pedha or Mishra Peda is a manufacturer of Indian sweets and snacks, headquartered in Hubli, Karnataka.
+Big Mishra Pedha (also known as Mishra Peda) is a manufacturer of Indian sweets and snacks, headquartered in Hubli, Karnataka.
 Currently there are more than 50 branches in Hubli, and also in Gadag, Davanagere, Shimoga, Pune, Goa, etc.

 Background

 Avadhbhihari Mishra is the founder of Mishra Pedha.
-When he moved to Dharwad in 1933, he initially produced Pedha in a small scale.
-His son Ganesh Mishra expanded the business & started producing Pedha in Hubli.
+When he moved to Dharwad in 1933, he initially produced pedha on a small scale and later his son, Ganesh Mishra, expanded the business and started producing pedha in Hubli.